KamilaHase/MS1---International-Open-Preschool/README.md

 - The large hero background image has been chosen to bring warm, welcoming athmosphere where there is a place for fun and games for different ages of children.
 - Two pictures instead of profile are meant to point out a bit of humor and "light" athmosphere the Open Preschool has meanwhile they are meant to provide a bit of characteristics (teddy bear with coffee, a robot)

-#### Pages and their design
-- **Home page:** Hero image that is meant to create warm, fun and welcoming athmosphere, bellow are circles with headings and main description - the idea is to provide children related but yet a bit smooth design that is targeted at parents-readers
-- **Events:** Two sections (regular and irregular events) are devided by colors and space in order to provide clear orientation which events repeat, which are only once.
-- **Getting around:** A simple page intentionally doesn´t bring too much of design surprise, so that viewer can easily click on information they are looking for and find information under the relevant link.
-Icons support the content.
-- **Contact:** Address as the first accessible information as people would be in need to find that quickly.
-Form below to provide a communication tool.
-Red lines are cut intentionally to make it look "unusual".
-Cards with direct contacts and profile "nickname" images of toys instead of people in order to protect identity and also to trigger some fun experience for viewer.
-- **Footer:** Provides simple clear links to social media as well as Copyright and link to Goteborg Stad - Gothenburg municipality who is the organizor of all öppna forskolas in town.

 #### Wireframes
 - [Home Page 1](https://salmon-chicken-bkubtwpr.ws-eu03.gitpod.io/files/download/?id=3ad46968-1faf-4342-a8af-77714c2f094a)
 - [Home Page 2](https://salmon-chicken-bkubtwpr.ws-eu03.gitpod.io/files/download/?id=c1fef373-a22e-46b1-92a3-eda3f8914075)